 Wow!
 What a difference calligraphy makes!
 Amazing how war was softened and even beautified just by presenting it in a way that was fluid and elegant.
 This style matches the idea of peace but definitely not war.
 Rather, it presents the idea of war in a way that is so far from what the reality of war is.
 Maybe we are going about this wrong though.
 Maybe what needs to be done is more stylistic so that neither word is highlighted more than the other.

 Hmmm?
 This period-style font reminiscent of the 1930s is definitely not doing it even if it is fun to look at.
 The stylistic visual qualities actually discount what the words say.
 It actually makes both of the words look almost silly.
 Picking something fun and different for the sake of being fun and different doesn’t hack it for visual enhancements at all.
 However, now that we know how to disarm words and their actual meanings just by presenting them visually in a certain way, perhaps this is something we can bank for later use.
 Let’s keep this in our bag of tricks, shall we?

-Now, I suppose you COULD come up with a really cool graphic that would definitely be a great visually illustrative symbol of who you are and what you do (think of the recognizable Apple logo or the Nike swoosh) but who has the time and also the illustration software (and know-how!) to do that?
+Now, I suppose you COULD design a logo that would definitely be a great visually illustrative symbol of who you are and what you do (think of the recognizable Apple logo or the Nike swoosh) but who has the time and also the illustration software (and know-how!) to do that?
 Photographers are a different kind of visual artists that illustrate life in a different way.
 Well, what if I told you we could do this in a different and completely approachable way.
 Consider what we just did above.
 See?
 A message can become a visual representation just as much as it can communicate something specific.
 It CAN be DONE.
 That being said?
 Let’s establish the TYPE of photographer you are so then we can look at what type(face) you should be “wearing” for your visual brand.